 - carry out the research and interview participants

 - suggest ways to share the findings of your research

 It is important to involve members of the public as early as possible in developing your funding application.
 We can offer advice and support you to plan public involvement in your research.
 Find out more about our public involvement fund and view our video on developing public involvement in your research.

 “It was a dream process – a co-designed project – they came up with the idea, I refined it with them, they went to the RDS and did much of the legwork and we are now 2 years into the research.”

 Find out more about this project.

-Many research funders including the National Institute for Health Research (NIHR) ask researchers to describe how they are going to involve members of the public in the different stages of their research.
+Many research funders including the National Institute for Health and Care Research (NIHR) ask researchers to describe how they are going to involve members of the public in the different stages of their research.
 NIHR funding applications are reviewed by a range of experts which include patients, service users, carers and the public.